Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 # Evidence Guide

 ## Design Process and Prototyping
+I decided to make my website about reviewing books.

-To get inspiration for my userinterface I used the imdb website specifically the pages on specific movies.
+To get inspiration for my user interface I used the imdb website specifically the pages on specific movies.

+The page consists of

 ## Technology Theories